Thursday, April 22, 2021

 Livingston Bike Park, NW Calgary - This is a large dirt pump track.
 It's been generally quiet whenever we've visited the park.
 The link takes you to the Google Maps location.

 Montgomery Bike Park, NW Calgary - This small bike park has some wooden features, practice trails, and a small pump track.
-The park is growing though and plans are in the works for a paved pump track.
+The park is growing though and there is a brand new asphalt pump track as of 2023.
 The link takes you to the Google Maps location.

 For a full list of bike parks near Calgary, check out the guide below: